JorgedelValleV/Learning-with-Pokemon/README.md

 # Learning-with-Pokemon
 Learning some Java trying to make some PKMN combat.

-When trying to prove it you must unzip th res/pokemon.zip
+When trying to prove it you must unzip res/pokemon.zip